aescarias/lotta-dev/src/content/posts/py-on-win-the-right-way.md

 ![Python installed successfully](/images/py312-done.png)

 After clicking Close, you can do as instructed and search for Python in your start menu.
+You should be able to open a terminal and type `py` to run Python (if you installed the Python launcher) and type `python` and `pip` to use those components (if you added Python to PATH).

 ![The Python 3.12 shell](/images/py312-shell.png)